Spirit Animal·Identity·The Sovereign

 Growth Tips

-First, practice the Art of the Quiet Crown: once a week, do something excellent that no one will see or praise.
-This builds a sovereignty that comes from inner worth rather than external validation.
+Once a week, do something excellent that no one will see or praise: this builds a sovereignty that comes from inner worth rather than external validation, and it is the most reliable cure for the lion's need-for-recognition shadow.

-Second, develop Listening Leadership: in your next three conversations, commit to speaking less than the other person.
-Notice what you learn when you stop performing and start absorbing.
+In your next three conversations, commit to speaking less than the other person -- notice what you learn when you stop performing and start genuinely absorbing what another person carries.

-Third, cultivate Graceful Vulnerability by sharing one authentic struggle with your inner circle each month.
-Not as a dramatic revelation, but as a simple statement of truth that invites others to support you.
+Share one authentic struggle with your inner circle each month -- not as a dramatic revelation, but as a simple statement of truth that invites others to support you and proves that your kingdom can hold imperfection.

 Compatibility